Call for Knowledge Translation Proposals

 Examples of Eligible KT Activities:

-Hosting a conference, webinars, and presentations on health service access needs of English-speaking Quebecers
+Hosting a conference, webinars, or presentations on health service access needs of English-speaking Quebecers

 Ethics approval